umarniz/video-quickstart-android/exampleDataTrack/README.md

 messages to zero or more receivers subscribed to the data.
 For a detailed guide about DataTracks reference [our documentation](https://www.twilio.com/docs/api/video/using-the-datatrack-api).

- *Note: DataTrack support for Group Rooms is currently available only on JavaScript.
- DataTrack support for Group Rooms will be available on iOS and Android soon.*

 This example illustrates how to use the DataTrack API to write a simple collaborative drawing app.

 In this example, participants can join a room and begin drawing on a canvas.
 The drawing is shared